django-ace/django-ace/README.md

 # Django Ace Editor

-This is an implementation of the [Ace-Editor](https://github.com/ajaxorg/ace/) by ajax.org for Django.
 It's only supported by Python 1.3 as we make use of staticfiles bundled with the application.

 ## Basic usage